tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 # Problems with imperative programming

-Let's start with a small example, converting from degrees Celcius to degrees Fahrenheit.
+Let's start with a quick example: converting Celsius to Fahrenheit.

 ```csharp
 public void ConvertToFahrenheit(int degrees)